 Most Improved Society

-This is awarded to a group that has made significant effort to develop their group this year including membership recruitment, range and success of events, maintaining good finances, committee development etc.
+This is awarded to a group that has made significant effort to develop this year including membership recruitment, range and success of events, maintaining good finances, committee development etc.

 Best New Society

 This is awarded to a group that has gone above and beyond the expected growth of a new society in their first full year as a ratified group.
-Through this they will have successfully established itself as a group of significant impact on student life at Royal Holloway, and on the Students’ Union.
+Through this they will have successfully established themselves as a group significantly impacting on student life at Royal Holloway, and on the Students’ Union.

 Sarah Parker Remond Inclusion and Accessibility Award

 Sarah Parker Remond was an African American activist, an anti-slavery lecturer and the first black student at Bedford College.
 Throughout her life she promoted inclusivity, equality and worked tirelessly to support the rights of minority groups.
 The Inclusion and Accessibility award is therefore awarded to a group that has demonstrated an outstanding effort to ensure that their activities are as accessible as possible, and have made a significant effort to promote an inclusive attitude within their membership and in the wider campus community.